kid1194/frappe-better-attach-control/README.md

 ### Usage
 1. Go to Customization > Customize Form
-2. Enter the form type/name (Ex: 'User')
+2. Enter the form doctype (Ex: 'User')
-3. Scroll down to the form fields area
+3. Scroll down to the fields area
 4. Create an **Attach** or **Attach Image** field or edit an existing custom field
-5. Inside the field's custom property, **Better Attach Options**, add a JSON string of the options you want.
+5. Inside the field's **Options** property, add the options you want as a JSON string.

     Ex: `{"allowed_file_types": [".jpg", ".png", ".gif"]}`

 ##### Remember
-1. You can't modify the original fields of a doctype, so create a new field or clone and modify the entire doctype.
+You can't modify the original fields of a doctype, so create a new field or clone and modify the entire doctype.
-2. Use the custom field property called **Better Attach Options**, that appears for **Attach** & **Attach Image** fields, instead of the default **Options** field property.

 ---